Glossary term

 What Is the One Big Beautiful Bill Act?

 The One Big Beautiful Bill Act is the federal tax law signed on July 4, 2025, as Public Law 119-21.
-It changed multiple parts of the tax code at once, including inflation-adjusted tax amounts, deductions for some workers and seniors, family-related tax provisions, health savings account (HSA) rules, and the timing of several clean-energy credits.
+It changed multiple parts of the tax code at once, including inflation-adjusted tax amounts, temporary deductions for some workers and seniors, family-related tax provisions, health savings account (HSA) rules, and the timing of several clean-energy credits.

 Key Takeaways

-- The One Big Beautiful Bill Act is a federal tax law signed on July 4, 2025, as Public Law 119-21.
+- The One Big Beautiful Bill Act is Public Law 119-21, signed on July 4, 2025.

 What the Law Changed

-Area | What changed |
+Provision | What changed | Main limits | Related term |

 Household-Facing Changes

-HSA and Clean-Energy Changes
+Family, HSA, and Clean-Energy Changes

 How It Relates to TCJA